GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-12-01-creating-opal-tools-in-csharp.md

 }
 ```

-You’ll notice that the tool endpoint uses an **Authorization** header, while the discovery endpoint does not.
+You’ll notice from the HTTP file example that the tool endpoint uses an **Authorization** header while the discovery endpoint does not.
 This is because the discovery endpoint must allow anonymous access.
-Tool endpoints, however, may require a **bearer token**.
-Note that this token must be static and shared by all tools within the same application, as it’s provided during the tool registration process within Opal.
+Tool endpoints can optionally require a **bearer token**.
+Note that this token must be static and shared by all tools within the same application.
+This is because you can only provide a single static value when registering your tools application in Opal.

 Because the SDK controls the mapping of tool endpoints, you cannot apply individual **[Authorize]** attributes to them.
 If you want to require bearer-token authentication then you’ll need to implement custom middleware.
 That middleware should intercept requests whose path begins with **/tools/** and validate that a bearer token is present (and valid) before allowing the request to proceed: